lx-s/WinMute/README.md

 Whenever you lock your screen from now on or the screensaver starts, WinMute will automatically mute your windows volume, and unmute it right away when you come back to your pc.
 If you want to change the behaviour or explore all the other options, right-click on the taskbar notification icon and explore!

+## Sponsors

+Code signing for this project is kindly sponsored by [SignPath.io](https://signpath.org/)!